Paediatric Psychiatry – an overview of key conditions

 ODD is common in children with ADHD and may be linked to parenting styles

-ODD is less severe and more common than conduct disorder – these children are not aggressive, do not destroy property, and do not show a pattern of theft or deceit
+ODD is less severe and more common than conduct disorder (see above) – children with ODD are not aggressive, do not destroy property, and do not show a pattern of theft or deceit

 Management: Behavioural therapy / Parental training

 Affects 1-2% of children, 8% of adolescents, increasing incidence with age.

 Symptoms are similar to those seen in adults: low mood, anhedonia, altered sleep/appetite.

 Children frequently present with somatic symptoms (headache, tummy-ache).

 Management: antidepressants are less effective in children, so should be used with caution.
 Psychological therapies are preferred.